-The CliffCare Trust is the environmental arm of the Victorian Climbing Club (est. 1952).
-Formed in 1998, we are a non-profit organization that works to protect the climbing environments we love through
+The CliffCare Trust formed in 1998, we are a non-profit organization that works to protect the climbing environments we love through

 Cooperative working parties such as trail work, clean up days and revegetation projects.